MicrosoftDocs/microsoft-salescopilot-docs/articles/deploy-sales-app-sf.md

 ## Step 6: Ensure Microsoft Power Platform connected app isn't blocked in Salesforce

-the Sales app uses the Power Platform connector to connect to Salesforce CRM.
+The Sales app uses the Power Platform connector to connect to Salesforce CRM.
 Ensure that the connector is enabled for the Sales app users.

 1. Sign in to Salesforce CRM as an administrator.